DataIntelligenceCrew/approx-opaque-topk/src/reproducibility/reproducibility.md

 - `./temp/usedcars/usedcars_parameter_study.pdf` (Fig. 6c)

 NOTE:
-- For the parameter study plot, the line labeled "OURS" is manually renamed to "F=0.01 (Default)" in the paper.
+- In the paper, the line labeled "OURS" is manually renamed to "F=0.01 (Default)" since they are the same.